 You do not want a tile or piece of countertop to come loose and damage the nearby toilet or tub during the vanity removal, so take some precautions to protect nearby objects.
 Place a sheet of plywood over the tub if it is close to the vanity, and cover nearby objects with plastic sheeting for more protection.

 You might find that your vanity is secured to the wall, making removing it more difficult.
-If this is the case, you may need to hire a bathroom vanity installer for assistance with cutting the vanity into smaller pieces for removal.
+If this is the case, you may need to hire a local bathroom vanity installer for assistance with cutting the vanity into smaller pieces for removal.

 There are two methods to shut off the water: turning off the valve in the cabinet beneath the sink or shutting off the main water valve to the house.

-Place a towel and a bucket beneath the pipes to collect any water that may release after you disconnect the plumbing.
+Place a towel and bucket beneath the pipes to collect any water that may release after you disconnect the plumbing.
 Tubes or water supply lines connect the water valves to the faucet.
 Use an adjustable wrench to loosen the water supply lines from the valves.

 Use your hands, or channel locks for metal pipes, to turn the slip nuts on the sink tailpiece and the end of the drain trap connected to the wall counterclockwise.
 Slide the slip nuts away.

 Gently pull the drain trap piece away from the wall and toward you.
 Water will release, so have the bucket handy.
 Stuff a cloth into the end of the pipe in the wall to trap unpleasant odors.
-Remove the drain trap, and turn it over above the bucket to dump excess water.
+Remove the drain trap and turn it over above the bucket to dump excess water.

-You don’t want the mirror to fall and break, so ask a friend to help steady the mirror as you use a screw gun to remove screws that attach the mirror to the wall.
+For mirrors glued to the wall that you plan on keeping, you can skip this step.
+Otherwise, you should remove the mirror, or it could break during the vanity cabinet removal.
+You do not want the mirror to fall and break, so ask a friend to help steady the mirror as you use a screw gun to remove screws that attach the mirror to the wall.
 Gently remove the mirror from the wall with your friend’s help, as it may be heavy.
 Place it on a moving blanket or plastic sheet in another room.

 After cutting the caulk, the vanity is ready for removal.
 Have an extra set of hands in the room to help you lift and carry the vanity top away.